 Ancient Wisdom, Modern Practice

 Eight Branches Academy of Eastern Medicine offers training in Acupuncture and Traditional Chinese Medicine in Toronto, Ontario, Canada.
-Eight Branches hosts classes and workshops promoting restoration of health and prevention of illness.
+Eight Branches offers treatment to the public and hosts classes and workshops promoting restoration of health and prevention of illness.

 Toronto Acupuncture School

 Compliant with the criteria set out by the major North American regulatory bodies, the Eight Branches curriculum is taught by an expert faculty and meets the highest standards in the field of Acupuncture and Traditional Chinese Medicine.
 Our commitment to graduate success is reflected by our graduates having outperformed their peers on National Regulatory Board Examinations.
 In addition, we offer our students extensive internship opportunities, mentorship and support after graduation.